 I know my blog and writing touch on really heavy topics, and that sometimes isn’t uplifting or might even come across as pessimistic, but please don’t mistake that as my intent or what I am trying to achieve.
 It is still about balance.
 If society or people interested in Chinese metaphysics were already approaching it with a proper mindset, I would not need to talk about such things.
 But alas, no one is talking about it.

 As I have said before: There will fascinating things about Chinese metaphysics and beautiful moments where it inspires hope, but there will also be the polar opposite of it, that of disappointment, despair, and destitution.
 That is reality.
 There will be two sides, Yin and Yang.
-Nature’s laws and the life & death cycle of everything are something no one can avoid.
+Nature’s laws and the life & death cycle of everything is something no one can avoid.
 Your BaZi chart is a picture of where you are on this cycle because we are the physical embodiment of nature’s laws, which is why some people keep growing and moving up, and some figuratively rot and become someone else’s cosmic fertilizer.

 It does not make sense that someone approaches Chinese metaphysics with a warped sense of reality because Chinese metaphysics is a study of reality.
 To approach it with preconceived notions and stay fixated is not just irony but idiocy as well.